 But the celebrity chefs who do cameos on the Top Chef judging panel, greeted by awe-struck stares from those contestants, recall the actors and actresses of The Hollywood Squares.
 They're transmitting their fungible star wattage, and they're a long way from their supposed day jobs.

-What I watched last night were three clearly talented young chefs cooking their butts off for a set of mostly well-qualified judges, with no would-be Joan Rivers in sight.
-In fact Top Chef last night was pretty damn riveting, smartly executed, competition reality television.
+What I watched last night were three clearly talented young chefs cooking their butts off for a set of mostly well-qualified judges, with no would-be Joan Rivers in sight. <!-- Bruni agrees.
+"At its heart Top Chef remains a show about cooking, the triumphs and pratfalls of its contestants yielding lessons about the way ingredients go together and why a dish succeeds or not." -->In fact Top Chef last night was pretty damn riveting, smartly executed, competition reality television.

 So where's Bruni's beef?